kabanero-io/kabanero-pipelines/Troubleshooting.md

 Workaround:
 Rerun the PipelineRun from the Tekton dashboard.
 Usually seems to happen with the first PipelineRun triggered by the webhook.

+*****

+ **4**.
+I do not have dockerhub container registry but the local container registry provided by Openshift, how would I use it ?

+  Troubleshooting Steps:
+   - Find the local container registry URL given by Openshift in your cluster.
+     - Goto Openshift web console and select the workspace `default`.
+     - Click the pod with name `docker-registry`.
+     - Go to the tab `Environment` for `docker-registry` pod.
+     - You will get the URL `OPENSHIFT_DEFAULT_REGISTRY` = `docker-registry.default.svc:5000`
+   - Once you found the local container registry use it while setting the webhook as value for `Docker Registry` , or mention it when you are running the pipelinerun manually as a pipeline resource `docker-image`.

+   example1 : In Tekton dashboard via a Webhook

+   `Docker Registry : docker-registry.default.svc:5000/kabanero`

+   example2 : In manual pipelinerun pipelineresource as

+   `docker-image : docker-registry.default.svc:5000/kabanero/my-image-name`